PartyLayerDocs

 • Cantor8: Mobile-only deep link transport.
 Supports signMessage and signTransaction via the deep link flow, but does not expose submitTransaction or ledgerApi.

 • Bron — submitTransaction: Bron is a remote signer (OAuth) — it signs commands but does not submit them directly to the ledger.
 Pair signTransaction with your own participant submission, or call ledgerApi against /v2/commands/submit-and-wait and let Bron sign the pre-built command.
-Requires explicit OAuth configuration via BronAdapter with a clientId.
+Requires explicit OAuth configuration via BronAdapter with auth and api config.

 • Session restore (all five wallets): every adapter declares the restore capability and implements a matching restore() method.
 On page reload, the SDK decrypts the persisted session and hands it to the adapter, which re-establishes the provider if it can.
 See Advanced → Session Persistence for per-wallet behavior and edge cases.